 Nominations for the 2018-19 Summit Learning Spotlight are now open!
 We're looking to share stories and practices of both schools and educators participating in the Summit Learning Program.

 This year's Spotlight will have a theme around different components of personalized learning implementation and instruction.
-This year, the theme is "Parents as partners in learning."
+This year, the theme is "Parents and families as partners in learning."
 We're especially looking for stories and practices around the questions below.
-Please nominate a school or an educator (could be yourself!) by Wednesday, January 16, 2019.
+Please nominate a school or an educator (could be yourself!) by Wednesday, January 30, 2019.

-- How has the school or educator helped parents to coach their child and support their learning outside of school?
+- How has the school or educator helped parents and families to coach their child and support their learning outside of school?

-- How has the school or educator provided opportunities for parents to learn about and take action around their child's progress?
+- How has the school or educator provided opportunities for parents and families to learn about and take action around their child's progress?

-- How has the school or educator communicated clearly and consistently with parents about Summit Learning, both about positives and areas of growth?
-If applicable, share examples of tools or resources that helped inform parents about the program.
+- How has the school or educator communicated clearly and consistently with parents and families about Summit Learning, both about positives and areas of growth?
+If applicable, share examples of tools or resources that helped inform them about the program.

-- How has the school or educator created a classroom or school culture where parents have flexibility in how they contribute to their child's education?
+- How has the school or educator created a classroom or school culture where parents and families have flexibility in how they contribute to their child's education?

-- What opportunities has the school or educator provided for parents to celebrate the hard work and growth of students?
+- What opportunities has the school or educator provided for parents and families to celebrate the hard work and growth of students?

 2017-2018 Summit Learning Spotlight Schools